 - Works great with Netflix and many other streaming services

 - Limited support for VPN routers

 Support for all operating systems and devices + Unlimited connections

-Despite being a newer VPN service, Surfshark already has a great lineup of apps that cover all major operating systems and devices.
+Despite being a newer VPN service, Surfshark already has a great lineup of apps.
 This is indeed important, especially with the growing popularity of streaming content online with various types of devices.
-In this area, Surfshark delivers with apps for all types of devices.
+In this area, Surfshark delivers apps for all types of devices.

 You can use Surfshark with:

 - Apple TV (making it easy to use the VPN with Apple TV)

 Gaming consoles (This is smart DNS)

 Note: Do not confuse the Browser Extensions or Smart DNS for the dedicated VPN client on your operating system.
 In short, a browser extension only works within the browser, rather than encrypting all traffic on your operating system like a VPN.
 And a Smart DNS is simply modifying your DNS settings rather than encrypting all traffic.
 We discuss this distinction more in our guide on the best VPN for Chrome.